 The City of Airdrie is committed to managing the amount of salt applied to roadways but at the same time providing safe winter roads.

 All snow plows are equipped with GPS automated spreading.
 This technology controls where and how much salt is applied, ensures that ecologically sensitive areas are protected from unnecessary salt application, and that roads are treated with material the same way, each and every time.

 - Park your vehicles off street if you live on a priority 1 or 2 road.
-This will allow Public Works to push the snow as far to the curb as possible, creating the greatest width of safe roadway.
+This will allow the Roads Department to push the snow as far to the curb as possible, creating the greatest width of safe roadway.

 - Shovel snow to the right of your driveway to reduce the amount deposited in front of your driveway by the snow plow.

 - Clear adjacent sidewalks of snow and ice within 24 hours after the snow stops falling.

 - Chip away at the ice that builds up in the gutter.
 When the snow begins to melt, it can run to the storm drain and cause a backup of water on to the sidewalk that can refreeze and be dangerous.